Email FacebookTwitterMenu burgerClose thin

 To determine which type of retirement annuity is best for you, consider these points.

 • What is your risk tolerance?
-Variable and indexed annuities carry some market risk, so more conservative investors may prefer fixed products.
+Variable and indexed annuities carry some market risk, so more conservative investors may prefer fixed products that offer a safer investment.

 • What are your income needs?
 Consider whether you require fixed payouts that never change or whether you can bear market fluctuations.
 This will help guide your choice between fixed vs. variable options.

 • How long do you require income?
-Lifetime payout annuities often make sense for those with greater longevity expectations.
+Lifetime payout annuities often make sense for those with a longer life expectancy, helping protect against longevity risk.

 • What are your liquidity needs?
 Assess whether you will require access to your lump sum in the future.
 Deferred annuities have longer lockup periods than immediate ones.

 • How much can you afford to invest upfront?
-Larger lump sums ultimately result in bigger ultimate.
+Larger lump sums ultimately result in bigger payouts later.
 However, some annuities accept smaller periodic contributions.

 • What fees work best for your budget?
 Less affluent retirees may need to optimize their planning to accommodate lower-cost products.